microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Edit the dataflow credentials

-Because the lab files are stored in a publicly accessible [GitHub repository](./Source_Files/), we will authenticate anonymously and skip our test connection to ensure we can ingest the lab data.
+Because the lab files are stored in a publicly accessible [GitHub repository](./Source_Files/), we will authenticate anonymously and skip our test connection to ensure that we can successfully connect to and ingest the lab data.

 1. Once the import has successfully completed, we can now select the **Edit credentials** button from the toast notification in the top right.
     1. Alternatively within the workspace we can select the vertical ellipses ( ⋮ ) adjacent to the dataflow name and the **Settings** option to configure.